moderntribe/square-one/docs/setup/new-project.md

 [Download a copy of SquareOne](https://github.com/moderntribe/square-one/archive/master.zip) and place it in your project root.

-#### Startup SquareOneLocal

-SquareOne Local will do much of the initial installation of dependencies the first time it's run.
-It is also broken into two parts, the Global Containers (DNS, SSL, SQL management for all SquareOne Projects) and the Local containers for this specific project (HTTP, Cache, Search, etc.).

-Note, local containers will NOT work if the Global containers are not running.

 #### Configure Dev Domain & SSL

 1. Setup dev domain: Choose a `.tribe` dev domain like `mysite.tribe` Update `VIRTUAL_HOST` this domain in the `/dev/docker/docker-compose.yml`.
 2. Configure SSL: Run `npm run docker:global:cert mysite.tribe`

-#### Spin up containers.
+#### Spin up containers

+SquareOne Local is broken into two parts, the Global Containers (DNS, SSL, SQL management for all SquareOne Projects) and the Local containers for this specific project (HTTP, Cache, Search, etc.).

+Note, local containers will NOT work if the Global containers are not running.

 1. Run `npm run docker:start:global` (Turns on the global containers.
 If you are running multiple projects, this only needs to be run once)
 2. Run `npm run docker:start`